 Mountain biking is like many other sports in that there are an infinite combinations of gear set ups you can have, which means a seemingly endless catalog of accessories available to each rider.
 Depending on the riding style and areas you are interested in, there are some accessories like cycling computers, bike lights, and cargo racks that prove to be invaluable in your ride, although you’ll still undoubtedly need the above mentioned items to avoid having a miserable or undesirably short ride.

 One main thing to remember is that accessories are there to make our rides a little bit better, but that doesn’t mean we need to hinge our enjoyment of the ride on whether or not we have the latest and greatest kit or gadget on our ride.
 Much like many things in life, gearing up for a ride is done best with a minimalist approach so that you’re only riding with what you need to have fun, so be honest with yourself with evaluating your purchases and don’t buy things you’ve never had a need for before.
 Hopefully this gives you an insight into what essentials you want to have in your bag, and from here filling in the holes of your gear set up should be much easier.
-Still have some questions?
-Reach out to any of us here at Curated!
 Happy trails!